About Us

 Kirsten Maynard – Recreation Program Specialist

 Kirsten is a Chattanooga native, who grew up enjoying the outdoors through play and exploration.
 After suffering a brain injury, in college Kirsten pivoted back to her roots and found healing and a career passion in facilitating outdoor experiences for others.
 After graduating from The University of Tennessee at Chattanooga with a bachelors in Sports, Outdoor Recreation, and Tourism Management, she made her way west to explore Colorado.
 During this time, Kirsten gained experience in program coordination, logistics, and informal education, with special focuses in ecology, teambuilding, and all things rope.
-Through these experiences, she discovered her devotion for creating sustainable and connected communities through outdoor programming.
+Through these experiences, she discovered her devotion for creating sustainable and connected communities through outdoor programming which led her to join Outdoor Chattanooga in March of 2023.
 When not outside, you can find Kirsten tending to her plants and animals, or spending time with her nephews.

 Philip Grymes Profile Photo

-The legacy left by Philip can be seen throughout Chattanooga, in the faces of the residents and visitors who come to enjoy the built and natural resources for pursuit in outdoor adventure.
-Philip Grymes joined Outdoor Chattanooga as the Executive director in 2006, and excelled in the task of promoting Chattanooga and the surrounding area as an outdoor recreation destination.
-During his 15 years with Outdoor Chattanooga, he was notably instrumental in much of the behind the scenes work to bring several large scale events to Chattanooga, such as Head of the Hooch and Ironman.
+The legacy left by Philip can be seen throughout Chattanooga in the faces of the residents and visitors who come to enjoy the built and natural resources for outdoor adventure.
+Philip Grymes joined Outdoor Chattanooga as the Executive Director in 2006 and excelled in promoting Chattanooga and the surrounding area as an outdoor recreation destination.
+During his 15 years with Outdoor Chattanooga, he was instrumental in bringing several large scale events to Chattanooga, such as Head of the Hooch and Ironman.
 He also found support for the development of grassroots events such as Swim the Suck and Chattajack, to name only a few.
 Philip’s adventurous spirit will live on with Outdoor Chattanooga with the mission to continue to inspire, educate and break the barriers of participation in outdoor recreation, for everyone.

 Find Us